kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Sender-side bitrate estimates are important when application-limited, which is common for live media.
 A publisher SHOULD transmit a new SESSION_INFO message when the bitrate changes significantly.

-## Announce Stream
+## ANNOUNCE
-A publisher can open Announce Streams to advertise a broadcast.
+The publisher sends an ANNOUNCE message to advertise a broadcast.

 ~~~
 ANNOUNCE Message {